Story Lab: The Story-Subplot Connection

 Learning and Writing Goals

-Learning Goals
+Learning Goals:

-• What a subplot is and isn’t
+What a subplot is and isn’t.

-• How to structure any subplot
+How to structure any subplot.

-• The 10 core subplot patterns
+The 10 core subplot patterns.

-• The seven mistakes writers make writing subplots
+The 7 mistakes writers make writing subplots.

-Writing Goals
+Writing Goals:

 Course Features: